 You will explore principles and experience the biblical foundations, contemporary expressions, and soft skills of effective leadership.
-You will be trained in character dev
+You will be trained in character development, problem solving, group relational navigation, conflict/emergency management, non-verbal assessments, and coping with weaknesses, failure, and limitations.
+Graduate